 - Graduate students who hold an assistantship: 6 credit hours per term

 - International students enrolled in NU Immerse/American Classroom/Global Pathways must follow the requirements of their programs

 U.S. federal government does not look favorably on F-1 students participating in online courses and imposes limitations on online course enrollment.
 In general, F-1 students may be eligible to take the equivalent of a one 3-credit online course (or one 4-credit online course in a 4-credit enrollment system) or up to three credits (for example: three 1-credit courses or a 2-credit course and 1-credit course or one 3-credit course online) per academic term to count towards full-time enrollment while maintaining on-ground presence throughout the entire term.
-However, please note that there are exceptions based on college academic program requirements.
+However, please note that there are exceptions based on college academic program requirements in colleges where courses are offered in instructional modalities other than traditional (fully on-ground) and are categorized as meeting on-ground enrollment requirements (i.e. Hybrid and Live Cast).
 J-1 students are only permitted to take online courses if they have already met the minimum full-time on-ground requirements.